Janet Weaver Smith © 1-8-16 [revised 7-17-2021] gardenministries.org

 In the realm of timeless eternity, can a future flesh-and-blood human function and interact as a free will, choice-making spirit-being in heavenly fellowship with the Godhead, before they are birthed in their physical human body on earth?
 The issue in question about this controversial teaching is not that humans pre-exist in the heart of God through the Word before they become birthed as human beings.
 Multiple scriptures describe a pre-human existence: Ephesians 1:4-5,11; Romans 8:29; Jeremiah 1:5, 2 Timothy 1:9; 1 Peter 1:20, to name a few.

-The only existence humans have before they are God-breathed into their earthly, clay-formed human body is that which exists within the spoken Word of God who is Christ Jesus Himself.
-In this way, humans exist as beings who are purposed in Christ before the foundation of the earth; but only in the essence of being in Christ and who are spoken into existence by The Word of God.
+The only existence humans have before they are God-breathed into their earthly, clay-formed human body is that which exists within the Word of God who is Christ Jesus Himself.
+In this way, humans exist as beings of intent who are pre-purposed in Christ before the foundation of the earth.

-Some Christian prophetic forums have taught that humans lived a long time as spirits in the Father before they were sent to earth.
-These spirits are said to have petitioned God to become a part of redemption’s story and eagerly asked the Father to, “Send me, send me!”
-This narrative implies that these spirits have a free-will ability to initiate with God and to make personal choices and decisions about their destiny before they are formed in the flesh as human beings.
+Some Christian prophetic speakers have taught that humans lived a long time as spirits in the Father before they were sent to earth.
+They teach that spirits are said to have petitioned God to become a part of redemption’s story and can eagerly asked the Father to, “Send me, send me!”
+This narrative implies that human spirits have a free-will ability to initiate with God and to make personal choices and decisions about their destiny BEFORE they are formed in the flesh as human beings.

 John 15:16 counters the idea of such an ability to initiate the choosing process, “You did not choose me, but I chose you and appointed you so that you might go and bear fruit; fruit that will last—and so that whatever you ask in my name the Father will give you.”

-The suggestion or teaching that spirits have the ability to make free-will choices and activated souls before they become human-born inadvertently promotes the age-old lie that one can potentially have a direct, initiating-and-responding relationship with the Heavenly Father outside of or apart from Jesus Christ.
+The suggestion or teaching that spirits can make free-will choices and have activated souls before they become human-born, inadvertently promotes the possibility of a direct, initiating-and-responding relationship with Heavenly Father outside of or apart from Jesus Christ.

 Scripture does tell us that we exist in the heart of God through the Word, Who is Christ Jesus, prior to being breathed into our human flesh.
 However, our Creator God initiates and chooses when to breathe life and soul in our human flesh and impart life and the power to choose or deny self.
 Our human birth on earth is the beginning of a life of conscious, free-will choosing.
 This power to choose is given so that we can choose to love God from our free will and deny self from our free will in the context of our created purpose which is the purpose God intended in creating human beings in the first place.

 As we enter a new era of growing in the knowledge of God and revelation of His Word unfolds, it’s a good reminder to take an idea all the way through to its end and look at the fruit to determine the Truth of it before we suggest or teach it.
-The fruit either points to the centrality of Jesus Christ or points away from Him.
-This focal point determines whether something can be safely included as an extra-biblical point or if it is actually non-biblical and is even unbiblical.
+The fruit either points to the centrality of Jesus Christ or ever so slightly, points away from Him.
+This focal point determines whether something can be safely included as an extra-biblical point in our teaching or if it is actually non-biblical and is even unbiblical.

 The human’s ability to imagine is different than engaging in fellowship with the Holy Spirit and receiving His revelation.
 When we spend time communing with the Holy Spirit while we meditate on scripture, the Spirit will reveal the truth of Jesus Christ in deep and meaningful ways.
 Self-centered imaginations are unfruitful bunny trails.
 Father looks for worshipers who worship Him in Spirit and in truth (John 4:23-24).
 We cannot imagine that scripture says something it doesn’t say.